Logo Image for Writing Support

 The following list gives the main patterns of organisation used in English academic and technical writing.
 They are not easy to classify or place in any order of importance (it depends on the type of text you are writing) and you may find them described in different ways elsewhere.

-This is a basic pattern in most types of expository See the glossary definition and persuasive See the glossary definition writing.
+This is a basic pattern in most types of expository and persuasive writing.
 Most of your paragraphs should follow this pattern in the form of topic sentence and supporting sentences.
 And in fact the whole text may follow this pattern in the form of a thesis statement (main idea) and your supporting arguments in the main body of your text.
-For an example of how main idea, supporting detail, and topic sentences are used in a real text see the topic and supporting detail Go to the Main Idea, Supporting Details, and Topic Sentences page page.
+For an example of how main idea, supporting detail, and topic sentences are used in a real text see the topic and supporting detail page.

 This pattern shows how one event is causally connected to another.
-For examples of how cause and effect is used in real texts see the cause and effect Go to the How cause and effect is handled in a real text page page.
+For examples of how cause and effect is used in real texts see the cause and effect page.

 This pattern examines a problem or a series of problems and suggests solutions.